Got an interesting project to discuss?

 The proof of concept was based on wireframes and rough sketches.
 While we had gotten feedback from user testing, that was with an invision click through prototype - not real proofs and blockchain transactions.
 This version of the app proved what we believed possible, and set us clearly as the only coin with true privacy.
 Below you can see the wireframes used to validated this PoC.

-We gathered final (for this phase) feedback from the stakeholders and started to implement feedback synthesized from all the earlier designs and prototypes.
+We gathered final (for this phase) feedback from the stakeholders and started to implement synthesized changes from all the earlier designs and prototypes.
 We used these findings and the Proof-of-Concept to create a Reference Wallet; an open-source wallet on Android (which embraced the Material Design system from Google).
 All code and assets were published and offered to 3rd parties to bootstrap their own wallet.

 After the Reference Wallet was released we did a second round of user research with added facets.
 Now that we had a fully functioning product we were able to truly test all the user flows and we did this in two ways: